TetraPlex-org/central/Documentation/MRD.md

 M. Com snippets and async chat feature

-We aim to provide quality audio and video chat over slow networks with or aync chat feature.
+We aim to provide quality audio and video chat over slow networks with or async chat feature.

 ## VII.
 Metrics